Canon 1D vs 5D Mark IV

 The Canon 5D Mark IV has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1D writes its imaging data to Compact Flash cards, while the 5D Mark IV uses Compact Flash or SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 5D Mark IV features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS 5D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.